Help build an Art Studio at Volland

 History

-The house originally sat at the Fix farm next door (where Mill Valley Lodge now stands).
+The house was originally located on the Fix farm next door (where Mill Valley Lodge now stands).
 One of the Fix daughters married the storekeeper in Volland, and the newlyweds were living in the shed addition of the Store.
 Mr. and Mrs. Fix hitched up some workhorses to drag this house from their farm to sit next to the store – to provide a proper residence for their daughter.
-Later, Bill and Otto Kratzer occupied this house when they moved to Volland to open Kratzer Brothers Mercantile in 1906.
-It sat by the Old Store (down the road toward the railroad) and was eventually moved to its present location.
+Later, Bill and Otto Kratzer occupied this house when they came to Volland to open Kratzer Brothers Mercantile in 1906.
+It was eventually moved to its present location.
+(We are not sure how that was done!)

-In later years it was used as an occasional gathering place for the descendants of John Cromer, a long-time resident of Volland.
-His descendants were cousins who had moved to the East and West coasts, where their children still live.
+In later years it was owned by John Cromer, a long-time resident of Volland.
+It was a gathering place for his descendants, who were cousins that had moved to the East and West coasts.
 The cousins are now deceased, and the remaining family gifted it to The Volland Store LLC, who donated it to the Volland Foundation in November 2020.

 It will be filled with life again, and we think the Kratzer brothers, Mr. Cromer, and the cousins would be pleased – and Mr. and Mrs. Fix of course.